How to Dry-Brush—and Why It’s So Potent

 Illustrations by Louisa Cannell

-To do it yourself, start at your feet and brush upward towards the heart.
+To do it yourself, start at your feet and brush upward toward the heart.
 Similarly, when you start on your arms, begin at the hands and work upward.
-Use firm, small strokes upwards, or work in a circular motion.
-For the stomach, work in a counterclockwise pattern.
-Harsh exfoliation is never the point; be sure not to press too hard, or use too-stiff of a brush.
-“Any kind of brushing or exfoliation should be gentle and should never break the skin.”
-Marrone adds.
-“I’ve tried skin brushes that are so hard they cannot be used due to the damage they do.
-I chose a medium soft cactus bristles for our skin brush for gentleness: The skin should never be scratched or damaged.”
+Use firm, small strokes upward, or work in a circular motion.
+For the stomach, work in a clockwise direction.
+Harsh exfoliation is never the point; be sure not to press too hard or use a brush that’s toostiff.
+“Any kind of brushing or exfoliation should be gentle and should never break the skin,” Marrone adds.
+“I’ve tried skin brushes that are so hard, they cannot be used due to the damage they do.
+I chose medium-soft cactus bristles for our skin brush for gentleness; the skin should never be scratched or damaged.”